Tom Kristensen: Audi domination (2000–08)

+Final years (2009–14)

 In 2009, the trio finished third, losing six laps to the winning Peugeot entry after pitting with three hours to go to fix an engine issue.
-Another third in 2010 following a crash from Kristensen caused by a GT car was followed by an early retirement in 2011, when teammate McNish suffered a harrowing accident from which he emerged unscathed.
+Another third in 2010 following a crash from Kristensen caused by a GT car preceded an early retirement in 2011, when teammate McNish suffered a harrowing accident from which he emerged unscathed.
 Another collision from McNish, this time whilst leading in the final few hours, led to a second place finish in 2012.
 Kristensen, for the ninth and final time, returned to the top step of the rostrum in 2013, triumphing alongside McNish and Loïc Duval.
-The final Le Mans appearance for Kristensen came a year later included a run in the lead on Sunday but also its loss due to a turbocharger replacement; he, Duval, and Lucas di Grassi finished second behind the #2 Audi.
+The final Le Mans appearance for Kristensen came in 2014.
+This race included a run in the lead on Sunday but also a loss of lead due to a turbocharger replacement; Kristensen, Duval, and Lucas di Grassi finished second behind the No. 2 Audi.